7 Reasons to Check Your House Value (and Where to Get an Estimate)

 Because an appraisal is performed by a licensed or certified third party, who must adhere to the Uniform Standards of Professional Appraisal Practice (USPAP), it is considered a reliable, professional valuation.

-Considering his estimate that 75% of Realtors® use the public record square footage when listing properties – and his subsequent estimate that the same percentage of homes differ in square footage from what the local assessor records document when actually measured by a certified residential appraiser – he thinks it is beneficial that an agent get their new listing measured professionally.
-“Realtors provide ‘sales;’ an appraiser determines which of those ‘sales’ are ‘comparables.’”
+Given Boizot’s estimate that 75% of realtors use the public record square footage when listing properties, and that the same percentage of homes have different square footage when measured by a certified residential appraiser, he believes it is beneficial for an agent to have their new listing measured professionally.

 You don’t need an appraisal every year, but appraisals expire after 90 days due to real estate market fluctuations that impact your home’s value.
 Nevertheless, if you are looking for an official number, working with a well-recommended appraiser might be the way to go.